Krithiv-7/Murder-Mystery-Bot-main/help-advanced.md

 ## Notes
 - These commands only work when the bot has the necessary Discord permissions.
 - Using admin commands while playing is discouraged (administrator visibility can break game secrecy).
+- Members can only be in one lobby at a time; creating or joining another lobby requires leaving the current one.

 ## Debug (Advanced Help)
 Arguments in <> are required; [] are optional.